google-site-verification: google8bb13926ff6c6eb6.html

 When I finally stopped smoking, after several attempts; in the early stages I would say to myself, I didn't smoke yesterday, I can do it again today.
 That was a good example of taking life one day at a time.
 Incidentally, I quit in 2012.

 Ralph Waldo Emerson, a 19th century champion of individualism, and leader of the transcendentalist movement, said "it's not the destination, it's the journey."
-That's what I'm saying That's what life taught me.
+That's what I'm saying.
+That's an important lesson that life taught me.

 Recent Posts